Thousands march through Brussels against health measures

 Several thousand people gathered at 1:00 PM on Sunday in front of Brussels North Station for a “Together for Freedom” demonstration.

-The participants want to protest against the health pass, which they believe is a divisive factor in society, Belga News Agency reports.
+Belga News Agency reports that the participants want to protest against the health pass, which they believe is a divisive factor in society.

-The procession started at 1:25 PM instead of 2:00 PM due to the large numbers of people present, with few people wearing masks.
+The procession started at 1:25 PM instead of 2:00 PM due to the many people present, with few people wearing masks.
 Many came to protest without signs.

 Around 35,000 people attended, according to the estimate of the Brussels-Ixelles police.